Jack Allison

 Jack Allison (born February 18, 1986) is an American writer, podcaster, and comedian.
-He is the co-author of Kill The Rich with Kate Shapiro, co-host of Struggle Session with Leslie Lee III, and former co-host of JackAM with Raft.
-He formerly wrote for Jimmy Kimmel Live! and feuded with Michael Che and other writers of Saturday Night Live.
+He is the co-author of Kill The Rich with Kate Shapiro, and former co-host of Struggle Session with Leslie Lee III and JackAM with Cait Raft.
+He formerly wrote for Jimmy Kimmel Live!
+He later made news for feuding with Michael Che and other writers of Saturday Night Live.
 He also trained, taught, performed, and wrote at the Upright Citizens Brigade.